guilhermeorcezi/gitrepo/README.md

 yarn start
 ```

-## Licença
+## License

-This project is licenced by MIT License - Go to the [licençe page](https://opensource.org/licenses/MIT) to see more details.
+This project is licensed by MIT License - Go to the [licençe page](https://opensource.org/licenses/MIT) to see more details.